gvwilson/sensibleadventures/cloudherd/new.md

 us, didn't it, boys?"
 His smile slipped slightly when none of them answered.

 "How did you know where we'd be?"
-Noxy asked in a small voice.
+Noxy asked wearily.

 "We didn't."
 Noxy's heart sank even lower as Sergeant Dorbu shouldered past Yestevan to join his men.
 His battle mask was up, and